pwillard/CBASIC/manual.md

 The preceding examples demonstrate how easy it is to  assign variables to the upper 32K of RAM.
 The two string arrays `A1$` and `A2$` occupy 28,750 bytes and the numeric array AZ occupys 3200 bytes of RAM.
 The `BASE` pointer is then restored to zero to allow any further variables to be assigned address space immediately following the program.

 The `RAM64K` statement for {cb} allows you to select any 32K bank of memory to be used in place of the upper 32K of memory where Basic normally resides.
-In the CoCo-3 you are normally in the *ALL RAM* mode and a modified image of the Basic ROMREMs is stored there and used for I/O calls and some other functions in a {cb} program.
+In the CoCo-3 you are normally in the *ALL RAM* mode and a modified image of the Basic ROM's is stored there and used for I/O calls and some other functions in a {cb} program.

 You can still use the upper portion of memory $8OOO-$FDFF for variable storage etc, but with a twist.
 You must tell {cb} what the starting page# is for the 32K bank of memory you want to use in the upper 32K area to replace the Basic ROM code.
 This means that you can select any 32K block of ram available in the machine to be access as the upper 32K, which gives you about 420K of storage space if desired.